-TMJ symptoms are relatively common, affecting up to 25% of the population, although only about 5% seek medical help for their symptoms.
-TMDs may occur at any age but are more common in women and between 20 and 50 years of age.
+TMJ symptoms are relatively common, although only about 5% seek medical help for their symptoms.
+TMDs may occur at any age and are more common in women.

 Temporomandibular symptoms are commonly found in musicians, particularly wind and string players.